Programme Outline

 Entry with Credit

 You may already have some knowledge or skills that can be recognised as part of your intended study.
 This may take a number of different forms including study at other tertiary institutes.
-If you think you may qualify, you may want to apply for Cross Credit or Recognition of Prior Learning.
+If you think you may qualify, you may want to apply for Cross Credit (CC) or Recognition of Prior Learning (RPL).

-Cross Credit is based on the equivalency of courses or qualifications.
-You would apply for Cross Credit if you have passed a very similar course at the same level.
+CC is based on the equivalency of courses or qualifications.
+You would apply for CC if you have passed a very similar course at the same level.

 You will be asked to provide details of anything that you would like considered as credit toward your intended programme of study, as part of your application.

-You must apply prior to enrolment.
-RPL and Cross Credit cannot be awarded for a course if you are enrolled in that course.
-An original transcript or notice of results from the institute at which you previously studied (or verified copies) will be required for all applications
+CC and RPL cannot be awarded for a course if you are enrolled in that course.
+An original transcript or notice of results from the institute at which you previously studied (or verified copies) will be required for all applications.

 Transfers/Cross Credits